NataliaZvezdina/de_practice/spark/README.md

 ### Tasks

-1. Build the summary table showing top 10 flights by flight code (`TAIL_NUMBER`) and number of departures at all times.
+1. Build the summary table showing top 10 aircraft (`TAIL_NUMBER`) by number of departures at all times.

-2. Find the top 10 flights (`ORIGIN_AIRPORT`, `DESTINATION_AIRPORT`) by number of flights, as well as calculate the average flight time (`AIR_TIME`).
+2. Find the top 10 air routs (`ORIGIN_AIRPORT`, `DESTINATION_AIRPORT`) by number of flights, as well as calculate the average flight time (`AIR_TIME`).